 Why might I need an equine surgeon?

 The only surgeries routinely performed in general equine practice are minor lacerations and castrations.
 This is because horses are relatively difficult to anesthetize, and have a greater incidence of postoperative complications than other species.
 Therefore, advanced surgical expertise (with the accompanying expertise of anesthesiologists) is needed for the problems previously listed.
-In addition, surgeons at the NC State Veterinary Health Complex have access and expertise in a range of high tech diagnostics such as nuclear scintigraphy, ultrasonography, thermography, and arthroscopy (for lameness), laparoscopy (for workup of chronic colic) endoscopy (for throat problems), and computed tomography (for sinus problems).
+In addition, surgeons at the NC State Veterinary Hospital have access and expertise in a range of high tech diagnostics such as nuclear scintigraphy, ultrasonography, thermography, and arthroscopy (for lameness), laparoscopy (for workup of chronic colic) endoscopy (for throat problems), and computed tomography (for sinus problems).